Fay4z/save-link/README.md

 # Link Saver Chrome Extension

 Link Saver is a Chrome extension that allows users to save and organize web links into customizable groups.
 This tool is designed to help users manage their bookmarks more efficiently by providing a quick and easy way to save links directly from their browser.
+For now, it is not publicly available in the google webstore extensions.

 ## Features